-The Conwy Beekeepers’ honey press is available for members to hire @ £7 per week or part of a week.
+The Conwy Beekeepers’ honey presses are available for members to hire @ £10 per week or part of a week, plus £20 deposit.

-Please check that the kit is clean before hiring it.
+Please check that the kit is clean before hiring it and before returning it.

 1. The press legs are not fitted with plastic feet.
 Use the press on an old table, or stand it on a piece of cardboard to avoid marking your table.

-2. Wash the straining cloth in warm water before use.
+2. Wash the straining cloth in warm water before use, and allow to dry.

-You will need to provide disposable gloves and a honey bucket.
+You will need to provide a tray or trays, a bread knife and a spatula to mash up the combs, disposable gloves and a honey bucket.